spideruci/morpheus-backend/README.md

   - most projects: compile -> test-compile
   - Guava: install needs to be performed?
     - Add flag to do install first?
+- Catch when unique methods/tests occur, rollback what has been inserted and stop program
+  - Why?
+Allowing us to fix mistakes and try to run the tool again it becomes easier to reproduce.
+  - Database is still useless though.